-Sundress or skinny jeans.
-Heels or flip flops.
-Polo or t-shirt.
+Sundress or skinny jeans?
+Heels or flip flops?
+Polo or t-shirt?
 If you’re going wine tasting, you might be a little unsure about what to do when it comes to dressing the part in Wine Country — especially when terms like “Wine Country Casual” and “Napa Valley Chic” come into play.
-While there are seldom formal dress codes and you should always wear what you’re comfortable in, we have some tried and true tips that will ensure you’re prepared well before you start packing.
+While there are seldom formal dress codes in Wine Country, we have some tried and true tips that will ensure you’re prepared well before you start packing.

-Some vineyards have parking lots, manicured walkways, and seated tastings.
-If this is your style, then heels aren’t a bad choice.
-For the most part though, the majority of wineries have stand-up counters for tastings and recommend that you take a walking tour of the vineyard.
-Wearing comfortable shoes that can handle soft grass and grape stains are key in this case.
-Heels will sink in, stain, and might make you trip if you’re roaming around vineyards.
-If you’re on the fence, it’s not life or death.
-Just slip a pair of flats into your purse as a back-up.
-There’s nothing worse than sore feet when you’re trying to enjoy yourself, so alternate options are always a good idea.
+Some vineyards have parking lots, manicured walkways, and seated indoor tastings.
+If this is your style, then heels (or better yet, wedges) aren’t a bad choice.
+For the most part though, the majority of wineries have stand-up counters or grassy picnic areas for tastings.
+Wearing comfortable shoes that can handle soft grass and grape stains are key in this case, as are closed toed shoes for those wineries that let you venture into the vineyards.
+If you’re on the fence, just slip a pair of flats into your purse as a back-up.
+There’s nothing worse than sore feet when you’re trying to enjoy yourself, so alternative options are always a good idea.

 For the ladies out there who are worried about being over or underdressed, strike a balance!
 A blouse and blue jeans with wedges can look modern and effortless.
 A dress with a jean jacket and cowboy boots can look country chic.
 Use your style to express yourself, knowing that you’ll likely be indoors and out and in a variety of settings during a day of wine tasting.
-If you’re still a little uneasy, try bringing a different pair or shoes, a scarf, or fancier earrings along with you.
+If you’re still a little unsure, try bringing a different pair or shoes, a scarf, or fancier earrings along with you.
 That way, you can dress up or down depending on how you feel once you reach your destination.
 Of course, if you plan to follow your wine tasting experience by going straight to a fancy Michelin-starred restaurant, you’ll want to wear something that can be dressed up.

-Golfing attire is a safe option for men.
-Stylish, dark wash jeans are acceptable too, but making a little more effort will ensure that they fit in wherever you go.
+Golf attire and button down shirts are always safe options for men.
+Stylish, dark wash jeans are acceptable too, but making a little more effort will ensure that you’ll fit in wherever you go.
 As mentioned in Tip 1, closed toed shoes are always a better choice versus flip flops, but if all the wineries you plan to go to are super casual, kid- and dog-friendly places, then casual shoes are a fine choice.
-Just be sure to nix the cologne (we’ll elaborate on the latter in tip 5!).
+Just be sure to nix the cologne (we’ll elaborate on the latter).